 Relevant, compelling, shareable content is the key to Digital Marketing success.
 But where is all that great content going to come from, you ask?

-To get things started, here are11 Content Marketing ideas that can be implemented right away.
-Each one is suitable for repurposing, on multiple platforms, in multiple ways, so they’ll go a long way.
+To get things started, here are11 Content Marketing ideas that you can implement right away.
+Each one is suitable for repurposing, on multiple platforms, in numerous ways, so they’ll go a long way.

 2. Share “Behind The Scenes” Moments—Regardless of the size of your business, whether you are employing a “cast of thousands” or just your cat, people find a look “behind the curtain” fascinating.
-With most of business taking place via emails and texts, clients/customers might like to see the people they’re working with.
+With most of business taking place via emails and texts, clients/customers might like to see the people with whom they’re working.
 Use Snapchat to show us these slices of life.
 It’s always been a promotional staple for celebrities and musicians.

 3. The Post-Event Summary—You and/or your staff attend conferences, workshops, seminars, or other training events, summarize your notes and impressions and post a “post” event summary.
 You’ll be performing a service for those who did not attend the event by allowing them to benefit from your experience — and you position yourself as an information resource.
 As a plus, you’ll also be scoring points with the Event Coordinators and speakers.

 4. Conduct a Survey & Post The Results—Take the temperature of your customers, clients, and/or vendors on issues related to your industry.
 The poll question can be a simple agree or disagree question about something trivial or profound, just as long as it’s relevant in some way.
 Once complete, compile the results and then write an article.
-There are many online tools that simplify the process from Constant Contact to Survey Monkey.
+Many online tools simplify the process from Constant Contact to Survey Monkey.

 5. Prepare A Tip Of The Day—A great way to repurpose that Top 10 List, especially for Twitter, and SnapChat with images.
 Start with your existing list and keep it going by adding a long list of quick tips, then automate the process by scheduling the posts with tools such as Hootsuite or Buffer to post throughout the month.